 Act Now: A Testing Reform Guide

 The Testing Resistance and Reform movement is growing across the country to resist testing abuse and overuse and to promote authentic assessment.
 Parents, students and teachers are boycotting and opting out of tests- 650,000 students opted out in 2015.
 They are holding demonstrations, forums and town halls, launching petitions and resolutions, and pushing legislation.

 There are many different ways to take action.
 No one approach will work for everyone or in every community.
-These pages provide tools for building campaigns that can be useful for those just starting out as well as those who are already active and want to take their campaigns to the next level.
+This Action Guide provide tools for building campaigns that can be useful for those just starting out as well as those who are already active and want to take their campaigns to the next level.
 We will update it regularly, so check back.

 To strengthen Testing Reform Spring, FairTest needs your support.
 Please make a contribution hereor by clicking on the red DONATE button at the top of this page.